-Three PSG players test positive for COVID-19
+Three PSG Players Test Positive For COVID-19

 “All of the players and coaching staff will continue to undergo tests in the coming days.”

-The French champions who last month lost the Champions League final to Bayern Munich, had said on Monday two unnamed players had presented with coronavirus symptoms.
+The French champions, who last month lost the Champions League final to Bayern Munich, had already said on Monday that two unnamed players had reported back with coronavirus symptoms following a holiday.

-French sports daily L’Equipe reported the players could be Argentinian duo Angel Di Maria and Leandro Paredes, who spent their holidays together in Ibiza.
+L’Equipe reported the players in question were Argentinian duo Di Maria and Paredes.
+Now it claims Neymar is the other squad member to test positive.

-PSG are set to start their Ligue 1 title defence at Lens on September 10.
+The three were among several PSG stars who travelled to the Spanish Mediterranean island of Ibiza last week for a holiday in the aftermath of their Champions League campaign, mixing with friends and family after spending the previous weeks isolated in a secure bubble with teammates in Portugal.

+That was after the controversial decision was taken to postpone a league game away at Lens, initially scheduled for last Saturday, in order to give the PSG squad a break after their Champions League ‘Final Eight’ exertions.

+The match at Lens has been rescheduled for next Thursday, September 10, with PSG due to entertain Marseille three days later.

-League rules stipulate team training sessions must be cancelled if a club has four positive tests, with match postponements possible.
+Strict French league rules stipulate that collective team training sessions must be cancelled if a club has at least four positive tests over an eight-day period, with match postponements possible.

+The cases raise questions about why the French league decided to postpone PSG’s match in Lens, only for so many of their players to travel abroad on holiday during a pandemic.

+The postponement was granted in order to give PSG players a rest after their European run, despite France’s richest club having only played five competitive games in six months.

+The last French season was ended early, with 10 rounds of matches unplayed, because of the health crisis, and the start of the new French season has already been impacted.

-In recent weeks, several French top-flight clubs have reported positive tests, including Lyon, Marseille, Rennes, Nantes and Montpellier.
+In recent weeks, several Ligue 1 clubs have reported positive tests, including Strasbourg, Lyon, Marseille, Rennes, Nantes and Montpellier.

 Marseille’s game against Saint-Etienne on August 21, which was set to be the season opener, was postponed.